The One-Year Clock After Disclosure

 The Two-Year Fallback Deadline

-If the trustee never sends a qualifying report, beneficiaries still face a deadline.
-Arizona gives them two years, measured from whichever of these events comes first: the trustee's removal, resignation, or death; the end of the beneficiary's interest in the trust; or the termination of the trust itself.
+If the trustee never sends a qualifying report, a two-year statute of limitations still applies.
+It runs from whichever of these events comes first: the trustee's removal, resignation, or death; the end of the beneficiary's interest; or the termination of the trust fund itself.